 Je vous lui laisserai voir.

-I 3PL.ACC 3SG.DAT let.1SG.FUT see.INF intended: "I will let her see you."
+I 3PL.ACC 3SG.DAT let.1SG.FUT see.INF intended: 'I will let her see you.'

-In (12)-(13), the example becomes ungrammatical where the direct object of épouser 'marry' or voir is second person.
-This effect, Pineda & Sheehan (2020) note, strongly suggests that both the causee and the theme agree with the same functional head (see Anagnostopoulou 2003, 2005, Nevins 2007 and Rezac 2008).
-Given that this is the case, it is attractive to try to model dative case as a side effect of Cyclic Agree, rather than an independently assigned dependent case.
-In fact, the French (and broader Romance) patterns have much in common with the global case splits discussed in the next section.
+In (12), the example becomes ungrammatical where the direct object of épouser 'marry' is second person.
+This effect, Pineda & Sheehan (to appear) note, strongly suggests that both the causee and the theme agree with the same functional head (see Anagnostopoulou 2003, 2005, Nevins 2007 and Rezac 2008).
+Given this, it is attractive to try to model dative case as a side effect of Cyclic Agree, rather than an independently assigned dependent case.
+In fact, the French (and broader Romance) patterns have much in common with the global case splits discussed in Section 3.
 In both contexts, there is independent evidence that a single heads agrees with multiple DPs, either from verbal morphology and/or person hierarchy effects.
-In both contests then it is tempting to model the cases which arise as a side effect of Cyclic Agree.
+For both phenomena, it is therefore tempting to the cases which arise as a side effect of Cyclic Agree.

 Summarising, we have shown in this section that CPs and PPs can count as case competitors in French (as in other Romance languages), even though they differ from DPs in their distribution and syntactic properties.
 At the same time, these CPs/PPs do not surface with (overt) morphological case.
 As noted above, the data discussed in this section suggest that N. Richards's (2010: 131) notion of distinctness cannot lie at the heart of case-marking: N. Richards (2010) argues that one of two DPs in a local domain can become a KP and surface with morphological case in order to facilitate linearisation of a given structure.
-But distinctness cannot motivate case-marking triggered by CPs/PPs as they are already categorially syntactically distinct from the DPs that end up with case-marking (see also M. C. Baker 2015: 59 on distinctness and dependent case).
+But distinctness cannot motivate case-marking triggered by CPs/PPs as they are already categorially syntactically distinct from the DPs that end up with case-marking (see also Baker 2015: 59 on distinctness and dependent case).
 These patterns thereby pose a potential challenge for dependent case theory, particularly the strongest possible version of it whereby all case morphology arises from the competition between DPs, unmediated by Agree.